-Council of Trees Trail is a 1.6 mile moderately trafficked loop trail located near Cleveland, TN that features a great forest setting and is good for all skill levels.
+Council of Trees Trail is a 1.6 mile moderately trafficked loop trail located near Cleveland, Tennessee that features a great forest setting and is good for all skill levels.
 The trail is primarily used for hiking and walking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash